PowerPizza/Explowerer-Server/readme.md

 ## 2. Generating and Deploying the Payload
 * Install Python on your computer from the official website [python.org](https://www.python.org/downloads)

-* Download the project by either:
-  * Using git clone, or
-  * Downloading the ZIP file directly from GitHub https://github.com/PowerPizza/Explowrer-Spyware
+* Downloading the ZIP file of target setup from https://raw.githubusercontent.com/PowerPizza/Explowerer-Server/master/backend/target_work/target_work.zip

+* Extract the zip files into a folder - there will be `infection.py` `launch1.ps1` `launch2.ps1` etc... files in it.

-  * If you downloaded the ZIP file, extract it.
+* **(Optional)** If you want to change the icon of the generated `.exe` payload file, follow these steps:
+  1. Choose any image you'd like to use as the icon.
+  2. Convert the image to `.ico` format using any online file converter.
+  3. Replace the existing `target_icon.ico` file with your new icon file.
+  > Important: Make sure the new file is named exactly target_icon.ico

 * Open the `infection.py` file using any text editor you prefer.
 * Find the placeholder string `__PLACE_RENDER_URL_HERE__` and replace it with the URL of your web server (copied from Section 1).